THE DARWIN PAPERS

 years, with no record of any change.

-Is it possible that Ms. Sturtevant is doing a little taxonomical reshuffling in response to creationists who are (rightly) pointing out that in over three hundred million years the horseshoe crab has shown no sign of evolution?
-(And the above quotes of hundreds of millions of years with no change refer distinctly to Limulus polyphemus, the same species that Ms. Sturtevant refers to)
+Is it possible that Ms. Sturtevant is doing a little taxonomical reshuffling in response to creationists who are (rightly) pointing out that in over three hundred million (evolutionary) years the horseshoe crab has shown no sign of evolution?
+And the above quotes of hundreds of millions of years with no change do refer distinctly to Limulus polyphemus, the same species that Ms. Sturtevant refers to (this is in response to some evolutionists who were trying to play word games with the definition of horseshow crabs in order to obfuscate the issue at hand).

 To move on: